Do's and Don'ts of Medicare Compliance

 • Discuss any carrier-specific plans or benefits or distribute marketing plan materials

-• Display a sign-in sheet
+• Display a sign-in sheet or collect contact info

 • Answer questions beyond what attendees ask